-Whether you’re adding some uplifting greenery to your home, incorporating plants into your office space to boost productivity, adding planters into a hospitality environment to reduce noise transmission, or using them to create healing hospital landscapes, the possibilities are virtually endless.
+Whether you’re adding some uplifting greenery to your home, incorporating plants into your office space to boost productivity, adding planters into a hospitality environment to reduce noise transmission, improving a university campus, or using them to create healing hospital landscapes, the possibilities are virtually endless.

 But with so much variety available to you, the idea of picking the perfect indoor planters for your needs can feel daunting.

 Luckily, it doesn’t have to be.
 Here are three things you need to understand before picking the perfect indoor planters.